denten-books/plain-text/2-device.md

 occasionally, by accident, correspond to some existing texts.
 In each case, we envision two mechanisms, Wittgenstein writes, one visible and external and one hidden and internal.
 To read, the reader must do more than go through the motions of reading.
-Instead, we erroneously privilege the inward-facing signs of comprehension as the "real criterion for a person's reading or not reading."
-Neither are outward signs sufficient to indicate reading and comprehension.
+Outward signs of reading are insufficient to indicate reading and comprehension.
 The physical motions---of gliding one's eyes across the page and saying the words out loud---must connect in some way with appropriate internal, mental representations.

-In fact no such internal mechanisms can be known to us or communicated to others properly, Wittgenstein writes [@wittgenstein_blue_1965, 120].
+We are tempted then to privilege the inward-facing signs of comprehension as the "real criterion for a person's reading or not reading."
+However, no such internal mechanisms can be known to us or communicated to others properly, Wittgenstein writes [@wittgenstein_blue_1965, 120].
 We can only intuit the reader's private experience of reading, or whether such reading attains the desired correspondence between outward sign and inward state.
 Absent first-hand access to private mental states of another, a reading pupil must convince his teacher that the scanned sign had the intended effect through language.
-This requires even more words in a sort of an interrupted hermeneutic circle, the two sides of which do not quite connect to complete the communication feedback circuit.
+This requires even more words in a sort of an interrupted hermeneutic circuit, the two sides of which do not quite connect to complete the communication feedback loop.
 To convince Socrates that he did more than memorize the words, Phaedrus must use more words, which are similarly unconvincing.
 What if those are memorized as well?
 What can be done to convince others that we have understood a text properly?
 Wittgenstein finally describes the mechanisms of reading as an "indirect way of transmitting a feeling."
 "Something that we can never know happens at the other end" of the communication act [@wittgenstein_blue_1965, 185].
 Communication, as we would say today, is always mediated.
 In conclusion of the notebooks, Wittgenstein imagines the possibility of unmediated, "direct" modes communication, capable of transmitting feelings from one person to another.
 Barring that possibility,